shaharw75/ChatGPT-html-client/README.md

 Hi everyone,

-This is the first and exclusive version of ChatGPT HTML Client 2.0.
+The latest version of this amazing little client is now 3.0!
 Whenever you've got OpenAi available api key you can just use it with this pure html + vanilla js client.

 Highlight features:
-* Chats history window ;)
+* Chats history list ;)
-* Ability to copy content to the clipboard or to download.
+* Ability to copy content to the clipboard or to download and even print.
+* Change model.
+* Adjust response creativeness.
+* Supports displaying of all code languages.
 * Mobile version !

 USAGE:
 Look for the apiKey definition (YOUR-API-KEY-HERE), and replace the string with your real apiKey.
-The current AI model is "gpt-4o", depends on your openAi api settings, you can change it to any other model.

 You are mostly welcomed to modify this code and create your own version.